Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Results/Readme.md

 # Results documentation

-The category serves as a comprehensive repository within the metadata catalog for biocatalytic experiments, capturing a diverse array of metrics and parameters crucial for documenting and analyzing the outcomes of experiments.
-It provides clear instructions and recommendations for accurately recording and documenting results of biocatalytic experiments.
+This category serves as an extension of the actual metadata catalog and deals with recommendations for the documentation and analysis of the results of biocatalytic experiments.
+It covers a variety of metrics and parameters based on the [STRANDA Guidelines](https://www.beilstein-institut.de/en/projects/strenda/) for improving the reproducibility of experiments within the field of biocatalysis.

 ## Kinetic parameters

-Accurate reporting of kinetic parameters is crucial in biocatalysis as they provide key insights into the efficiency and performance of enzymatic reactions.
-Parameters like K<sub>m</sub>, V<sub>max</sub>, and k<sub>cat</sub>/K<sub>m</sub> not only elucidate the enzyme-substrate interaction but also aid in optimizing reaction conditions for enhanced catalytic activity and product yield.
+Kinetic parameters provide key insights into the efficiency and performance of an enzymatic reactions.
+Parameters like K<sub>m</sub>, V<sub>max</sub>, and k<sub>cat</sub>/K<sub>m</sub> elucidate the enzyme-substrate interaction and can further be used for optimizing reaction conditions.

 <details> <Summary>Kinetic parameters</Summary>

 ### KineticParameters

-These parameters serve as essential benchmarks for understanding enzyme kinetics.
-Certain cases must be taken into account for meaningful documentation of the kinetics.
-These include biocatalytic reactions with several substrates.
+These parameters serve as benchmarks for understanding enzyme kinetics.
 The K<sub>m</sub> and k<sub>cat</sub> value is determined by all substrates involved in the reaction and not just one.
-Therefore, the concentrations of all substrates must be varied and the K<sub>m</sub> and k<sub>cat</sub> values calculated to obtain a common value instead of apparate values.
+Therefore, the concentrations of <ins>**all**</ins> substrates must be varied and the K<sub>m</sub> and k<sub>cat</sub> values calculated to obtain a common value instead of apparent values.
 For a comprehensive report around the technical key data of the kinetic parameters, see literature for further information, e.g. [Pesci _et al._<sup>1</sup>](https://doi.org/10.1007/978-3-662-57619-9_4).

 - __michaelis_constant__
   - Type: float